-Throw It In: During the carrying-his-cross scene in The Passion of the Christ, Jim Caviezel dislocated his shoulder when he collapsed and the cross fell on him.
+During the carrying-his-cross scene in The Passion of the Christ, Jim Caviezel dislocated his shoulder when he collapsed and the cross fell on him.
 He insisted that the take be kept in the final film, so that the pain Jesus was supposed to be experiencing would seem more real.
 (Caviezel also noted how half the blood dripping from his mouth in that take is Kensington Gore and the other half is his own)

-Another is during the flogging scene.
-Caveziel was wearing a protective guard on his back while being whipped, but on the last blow the guard slipped and he was whipped for real.
+During the flogging scene, Caveziel was wearing a protective guard on his back while being whipped, but on the last blow the guard slipped and he was whipped for real.

 To prevent injury the cross was on pads of sorts to lessen the impact as it was dropped to the ground.
 While recording it actually showed the cross bouncing a couple of inches off the ground.
 It was left in because of its simple effect.

 The original plan was to have no subtitles during the whole film (whose dialogue is entirely in Aramaic and Latin).
 This idea was scrapped because test audiences insisted that at least the important lines should be understandable rather than guess-work from the character interactions.